Rakesh-Mourya-G/xen-orchestra/docs/installation.md

 **The first thing** you need to do with your XOA is register.
 [Read the documentation on the page dedicated to the updater/register inferface](updater.md#register).

 :::tip
 We don't generate virtual appliances every month (unlike XO code itself).
-It's very likely you'll need to update Xen Orchestra after the initial deploy.
+It's very likely you'll need to update CloudVisor after the initial deploy.
 You need to register to do so!
 :::

 ### Trial